MichielBontenbal/run_CLAP/README.md

 We use **sound_scapes.py** to store the labels.
 For a given location, we can create a set of labels that we can classify.
 Currently, there is one location: 'Marineterrein'.

-There are several settings in the python script, check before using it.
+There are several settings in the python script, check the script before using it!

+Also, this folder contains a sub-folder called 'cpu_usage', which contains a vibe-coded script that measures cpu_usage and creates a matplotlib graph as .png.
+Some results are also in this sub-folder.

 ### 3. white noise experiments
 Some experiments with (vibe coded) jupyter notebooks to add white noise to a sample and see how it influences the results of the audio classification.
 TLDR: Even with 100% white noise added, results of audio classification is still good.